utshomax/postman-docs/src/pages/docs/getting-started/basics/using-scratch-pad.md

 ## Leaving the Scratch Pad

-1. Ensure you have a network connection to Postman, and [sign in to Postman](/docs/getting-started/installation/postman-account/#signing-in-to-postman).
+1. Ensure you have a network connection to Postman, and [sign in to Postman](/docs/getting-started/installation/postman-account/#signing-in-to-postman). if you don't have a Postman account, you can [sign up for one](/docs/getting-started/installation/postman-account/#signing-up-for-a-postman-account).
 1. Switch to a workspace by selecting **Workspaces** from the header.
 For more information, see [Using and managing workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/).

 > You can also select **Switch to a Workspace** from the Scratch Menu global banner at the top of the screen.

+After signing in, you can move your collections, environments, requests, and request history from the Scratch Pad to a workspace.
+See [Migrating data from the Scratch Pad](#migrating-data-from-the-scratch-pad) for more details.

+## Migrating data from the Scratch Pad

-## Migrating Scratch Pad data to a workspace
+When you sign in to Postman, you can migrate all of your Scratch Pad data to a workspace.

 [Workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/) enable you to organize your Postman work and collaborate with teammates.
 To switch to a workspace, you need to sign up for a Postman account or sign in to your existing Postman account.
 You can move all of your collections, environments, and history from the Scratch Pad to your workspace, so you can pick up right where you left off.

-### Signing up for Postman from the Scratch Pad

-When you [sign up for a Postman account](/docs/getting-started/installation/postman-account/#signing-up-for-a-postman-account), you can choose to move your data to a workspace or keep it in the Scratch Pad.
-If you choose to move your data, your collections, environments, and history are copied from the Scratch Pad to your default personal workspace.
-(Open tabs aren't migrated.)

-> If you choose to keep your data in the Scratch Pad, you can [move it to a workspace](#signing-in-to-postman-from-the-scratch-pad) later.

-### Signing in to Postman from the Scratch Pad
+### Migrate data from the Scratch Pad to a workspace

-When you [sign in to Postman](/docs/getting-started/installation/postman-account/#signing-in-to-postman), your data isn't automatically migrated from the Scratch Pad. <!-- not true? -->

 To migrate your Scratch Pad data to a workspace: